chimera-linux/dinit-chimera/README.md

   early root remount; the default is `ro,rshared` - this can be used to prevent read-only remount of the root filesystem, e.g. for debugging.
 Note that this variable makes it into the global activation environment.
+* `dinit_skip_volumes` skip ZFS pools, LVM, as well as btrfs scan on early boot; particularly useful for e.g. live images, where doing this automatically is counterproductive and may even break things (e.g. for root ZFS pools).

 ## Device dependencies